Why You Should be more like Jeremy Corbyn

 Would You Market yourself like the opposition?

-How long do you think you would last in if all you ever did was to attack your competition?
+How long do you think you would last in #business if all you ever did was to attack your competition?
 What would your customers or clients think about you if that is all you were ever seen to do?

 Attacking your opposition or business competitors to make them look small and insignificant would soon backfire.
 You would quickly lose customers hand over fist, and end up making yourself look really incompetent.
 Is that what you really want?